 If you think your furnace is short cycling, the first step is to pull out your unit’s air filter.
 Filters should be switched out regularly to ensure air flow, so if your furnace air filter is dirty you should exchange it for a clean one—and ensure it is pointing in the right direction.
 If that doesn’t do the trick, look at your thermostat and look to see if it’s set right and the batteries are good.

-If those two things don’t work, it’s smart to call experts like the staff at Three Rivers Heating & Cooling.
+If those two things don’t work, it’s smart to call experts like the staff at Three Rivers Heating and Cooling.
 Immediate professional attention will help restore the proper functioning of your furnace and avoid further complications and high energy bills.

 6. My Furnace Hums All the Time